The Cat Empire: 2020–2022: Lockdown and classic line-up disbanding

-In March 2020, the band embarked on a UK and Spain tour, of which the band played 4 shows before it was abruptly cancelled due to the Covid-19 pandemic.
+In March 2020, the band embarked on a UK and Spain tour, of which the band played 4 shows before it was abruptly cancelled due to the COVID-19 pandemic.
 After returning to Australia, the band began to work on new material.
-During this time, they launched a social media initiative, #lockdowngetdown, encouraging listeners to make playlists using their favorite music and share them with others, in an effort to support artists who had lost their source of income due to the impact of the pandemic.
+During this time, they launched a social media initiative, #lockdowngetdown, encouraging listeners to make playlists using their favourite music and share them with others, in an effort to support artists who had lost their source of income due to the impact of the pandemic.

 It was announced in March 2021 that founding member and bass player Ryan Monro was retiring from the band.
 He played his last show at the Sidney Myer Music Bowl on 6 March 2021.

 In April 2021, the band announced via their Facebook page that they had entered the recording studio to work on a new album, with Yuri Pavlinov of The Bamboos filling in on bass.

 On 9 July 2021, the band released two new singles, Going to Live and Great Beauty.
-According to Felix, Going to Live was written as a response to being forced to cancel their tour of Spain in 2020 due to Covid-19, and was inspired by people in Spain singing on the rooftops during lockdown.
+According to Felix, Going to Live was written as a response to being forced to cancel their tour of Spain in 2020 due to COVID-19, and was inspired by people in Spain singing on the rooftops during lockdown.
 A further two songs, Coming to Meet You and The Scream, were released on 6 August 2021.

-On 16 September 2021, the band announced via their Facebook page that core members Hull-Brown, Angus, Khadiwala and career-long Manager Correne Wilkie would be leaving the band following a run of shows in Australia.
+On 16 September 2021, the band announced via their Facebook page that core members Hull-Brown, Angus, Khadiwala and the band's career-long manager Correne Wilkie would be leaving the band following a run of shows in Australia.
 However, Riebl and McGill would continue the band in a new form.
 On 1 October 2021, the band released the final two songs recorded by the original lineup, Sparrow and Into the Night.

 The band started their farewell tour with two shows at the Sidney Meyer Music Bowl in December 2021, for which they were rejoined by former bassist Ryan Monro.
 They played their final show with the original lineup on 14 April 2022 at Bluesfest Byron Bay.

-2022–present: New line-up and future
+2022–2024: New line-up and Where the Angels Fall

 In August 2022, the band began to announce the first shows with a new lineup via their Facebook page, as well as teasing new music, with new band members being announced starting in September.
 New members announced include Grace Barbé on bass and vocals, Neda Rahmani on percussion, former touring member Daniel Farrugia on drums, and Lazaro Numa joining The Empire Horns on trumpet and percussion.

+In May 2023, the Cat Empire announced the release of Where the Angels Fall, scheduled for release on 25 August 2023.
+The album will include original members Felix Riebl and Ollie McGill, and their new ensemble including Seychelles singer Grace Barbe, Cuban-born trumpeter Lazaro Numa, and Neda Rahmani.